open-policy-agent/contrib/opa-iptables/README.md

 # Managing IPTable Rules with OPA

 IPTables is a useful tool available to Linux kernel for filtering network packets. **opa-iptables** extension provides the management of IPTables rules with Rego policy.
 The purpose of this extension is to manage rules using OPA.
-Here OPA is used as a centralized location for storing rules and write a context aware policy to insert/delete rules to Linux host.
+Here OPA is used as a centralized location for storing rules and write a context-aware policy to insert/delete rules to Linux host.

 ## Getting Started